Local Current Algebra for the HK Universality Class

-In conclusion, we have shown that in the 1D band HK model, due to strong repulsive interactions, the propagating degrees of freedom are currents $J^{\alpha \beta}_{ qa\sigma}$.
-These currents form a $\mathfrak{su}_1(2)$ affine Lie algebra, and the low-energy, long wavelength dynamics of the band HK model is captured by a local Hamiltonian Eq. \eqref{eq:Hamiltonian} in terms of local currents.
-Our result suggests that the HK universality class associated with $Z_2$ symmetry breaking could have a local description in terms of currents rather than fermionic fields $c,c^{\dagger}$.
+In conclusion, we have shown that in the 1D band HK model, due to strong repulsive interactions, the propagating degrees of freedom are currents $\rho^{\alpha \beta}_{ qa\sigma}$.
+These currents form a $\mathfrak{su}_1(2)$ affine Lie algebra, and the low-energy, long-wavelength dynamics of the band HK model are captured by a local Hamiltonian Eq. \eqref{eq:Hamiltonian} in terms of real-space currents.
 Moreover, the BJL prescription, which we used to derive the current algebra, could be applied to strongly correlated systems and is not restricted to one dimension.
 Further directions include the generalization of the current algebra to the Momentum Mixing HK model \cite{OHK, mai2024new}, higher-dimensional cases, or even the Hubbard model.
-Moreover, exploring the relationship between the WZW term and the multivaluedness of the Luttinger-Ward function\cite{luttingerlanave} in HK models remains to be completed.
+Moreover, exploring the relationship between the WZW term and the multivaluedness of the Luttinger-Ward functional\cite{luttingerlanave} in HK models remains to be completed.

 \textbf{Acknowledgements:}P. W. Phillips thanks his late colleague Rob Leigh for formative discussions on currents and their disconnect with the underlying partriculate excitations in strongly correlated systems.
 In addition, we thank Gabriele La Nave and Michael Stone for instructive, characteristically level-headed remarks on currents and Barry Bradlyn, Sounak Sinha, Gaurav Tenkila, and Yuhao Ma for clarifying discussions.